ErpNetDocs/tech/modules/crm/sales/definitions/define-customers.md

 ### New customer details

-Once you access the **New Customer** window, you can start adding all the necessary details for your customer.
+Once you access the **New Customer** window, you can start adding all the necessary details for your customer, such as the price list they will use, the payment terms under which they will work, their credit limit, sales representative, and a preferred **[distribution channel](/modules/crm/marketing/distribution-channels/index.md)**.

 Most of the fields are optional.
-However, whatever information you provide at this point will simplify the process of creating a sales order document later, as it will **automatically** be added in the order creation form.
+However, the more you fill out now, the more will **automatically** be added in the sales order creation form where this customer is selected.

 ![Pictures](pictures/Customer_New_window_27_02.png)